Ferrous vs Non-Ferrous Metals

 If you work with non-ferrous metals, let us help you improve your non-ferrous extraction process!
 Check out the latest application of vibratory processing equipment on the market: the VIBRA-DRUM® Double Barrel Grinding Drum.
 This revolutionary grinding drum takes up less space, works faster, and uses less energy than traditional options.

-As with all General Kinematics equipment, you can rest assured that our vibrating grinding drum is built for longevity and durability.
+As with all General Kinematics foundry equipment, you can rest assured that our vibrating grinding drum is built for longevity and durability.
 We understand that when you need processing equipment, you need a solution you can rely on.
 Looking for something else?
 General Kinematics offers a wide range of high-quality equipment designed to make your processes more efficient.
-Contact us today to learn more!
+Contact a GK engineer today to learn more!